Appreciation of Viewing Stones

 See our photo gallery: Viewing Stone Gallery

-Scales of a mythical dragon, rugged black mountains soaring to one inch and a hungry bear fishing for a tasty salmon are among more than 30 viewing stones that will go on display in the pavilion at the Pacific Bonsai Museum in Federal Way starting Nov.
-1 and running through Jan.8, 2023.
-The show, Stone Images 12, is being staged by the Northwest Viewing Stone Club which is a study group of the Puget Sound Bonsai Association.
+Scales of a mythical dragon, rugged black mountains soaring to one inch and a hungry bear fishing for a tasty salmon are among more than 30 viewing stones that were displayed in the pavilion at Pacific Bonsai Museum in Federal Way.
+The show, Stone Images 12, was staged by the Northwest Viewing Stone Club, a study group of the Puget Sound Bonsai Association.

-By popular demand the club’s Viewing Stone Petting Zoo will return on Saturday, Nov.
-5, and young stone lovers can learn how to polish new life into a dull looking stone.
-The exhibit is free and open to the public.
+By popular demand the club’s Viewing Stone Petting Zoo also returned on Saturday, Nov.
+5, to teach young stone lovers how to polish new life into a dull looking stone.
+The exhibit was free and open to the public.